7 Great Fernets That Aren't Fernet Branca

 Fred Jerbis Fernet25

 Fernet is an amaro.
 It is usually made with a base of distilled grape spirits, but not always.
 David Curiel, National Spirits Manager for Oliver McCrum Wines and Spirits, distributes many Italian spirits including Fred Jerbis Fernet25, a rare Italian take on the sacred category, made with 25 botanicals in Friuli.
 He told us about their early process.
 “We had a lot of conversations about what makes a fernet a fernet.
-Like so many Italian things, no one really seems to know.

-…[Ours is] a delicate interpretation of the category, with lower ABV, aged in small chestnut barrels.
+Like so many Italian things, no one really seems to know.… [Ours is] a delicate interpretation of the category, with lower ABV, aged in small chestnut barrels.
 Like all of Fred’s spirits, this is made with a combination of ingredients that are wild foraged in the Alps as well as some ingredients grown in his backyard.
 The saffron comes from a neighbor down the road named Walter.”

 He also gave a unique interpretation of the name.
 “We speculate that ‘Fernet’ means to clean steel.
 [The prefix] Fer- is steel and -net means clean.
 It was a spirit that could clean metal!”

 6 American Fernets

-Spurred by the growth of the amaro category and the niche popularity of Fernet Branca, several US spirits producers have created their own versions.
+Spurred by the growth of the amaro category and the niche popularity of Fernet Branca, several US spirits producers have created their own alternative versions.

 1. Fernet Pianta